Frequently Asked Questions

 Due to the one-way traffic system put in place for the Air Show, you are not able to drop off/pick up passengers at the airfield.
 The BP garage on the A41 is the closest location you will be able to access without entering the Air Show one-way traffic system.

 The one-way traffic systems put in place to assist visitors getting into the show are usually reversed around 13:00 which will allow exit through Gate 2.
-Gate 4 (exit off the A464) will only be open from approximately 08:00 until approximately 11:00 during the inbound phase.
+Gate 4 (exit off the A464) will only be open from approximately 08:00 until approximately 10:30 during the inbound phase.
+If you have not reached the lights on the A464 controlling entry onto site, you would be best advised to carry on and follow the alternate signs for Air Show site access.
 This gate will not open for departures until the flying display has finished, which will be approximately 18:00.
 All vehicles arriving through Gate 4 will be parked on base.
 If you have arrived through Gate 4 and need to leave the event before 18:00, you must make your way to Gate 2.

 Yes, there are facilities to park your bicycle, however, the security of the bicycle is the sole responsibility of the owner.
 Bicycles are not permitted for use on the showground.